linsey254/Shows-Review-Website/README.md

 ~ Open the index.html file in your favorite web browser.
 That's it!

-💡 Ideas for the Next Episode
+💡 Ideas for the Next Episode:

 i.
 Want to take this project to the next level?
 Here are a few ideas: